cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 ----
 :question: :question: :question: :question: **Questions**

-* According to the Trimmomatic screen output, what is the number and percentage of read pairs that ‘both survived’ adapter trimming?
+* According to the Trimmomatic output on the terminal, what is the number and percentage of read pairs that ‘both survived’ adapter trimming?
 * How many pairs of reads have been trimmed and then deleted by Trimmomatic in this step?
 ----